BlueBrain/Brayns/python/doc/source/usage_usepythonapi.rst

 Further information
 -------------------

-For further information about the Python API, please refer to the API reference :ref:`pythonapi-label` and typical use cases examples :ref:`examples-label`.
+For further information about, please refer to the API reference :ref:`pythonapi-label` and typical use cases examples :ref:`examples-label`.